Blog 10 Best AI Observability Tools for LLMs (2026)

 Here's what typically breaks:

-• Undetected Model Drift: Shifts in data or input patterns reduce model accuracy, but without monitoring, there's no trigger for retraining or investigation.
+• Undetected model drift: Shifts in data or input patterns reduce accuracy, but without monitoring, there's no trigger for retraining or investigation.

-• Debugging Blind Spots: Teams lack traceability into how and why a model made a decision, leading to longer mean time to resolution (MTTR) when issues arise.
+• Debugging blind spots: Teams lack traceability into how and why a model reached a decision, which lengthens mean time to resolution when issues arise.

-Observability bridges these gaps by offering real-time telemetry, trace-level insights, and actionable feedback loops.
+Observability closes these gaps with real-time telemetry, trace-level insight, and feedback loops that a team can act on.

 How to evaluate AI observability tools